Maggie T. celebrates new beginnings with family and friends in Rosslare

 For mains, we were also spoiled for choices.
 Some guests opted for the grilled sirloin steak with king oyster mushrooms and pearl onions, topped with a creamy béarnaise sauce.
 The juicy tender meat cut like butter.

 The grilled Kilmore Quay lobster, with asparagus and a hollandaise sauce, was a popular choice that evening.
 I selected this for my main course.
-The sweet lobster flesh complimented the sauce.
+The sweet lobster flesh complemented the sauce.

 The pink roasted rack of Wexford lamb looked equally delectable.
 It was served with spinach and thyme jus.